Barchid/Telluride-SMI21/README.md

 ## Quick guides

-### Install PyTorch into a VirtualEnv and use in Transfer Functions
+### Install Tensorflow into a VirtualEnv and use in Transfer Functions
 This quick guide is here to help you install dependencies into separated virtualenvs.
-Here, we will install `pytorch-cpu` (latest stable version) in a `virtualenv` and build a Transfer Function to use it.
+Here, we will install `tensorflow-cpu` (latest stable version) in a `virtualenv` and build a Transfer Function to use it.

 - Open an interactive terminal inside the Docker NRP (or in the attached Visual Studio Code window).
 ```bash